-1. Did your program prepare teachers in instruction of limited English proficient students in 2021-22?
+1. Did your program prepare teachers in instruction of limited English proficient students in 2022-23?

-If no, leave remaining questions for 2021-22 blank (or clear responses already entered).
+If no, leave remaining questions for 2022-23 blank (or clear responses already entered).

-- Yes No
+- Yes

-Our goal is to have an increase of two initial teacher candidates participate in our English as a Second Language Learner Certificate program in 2021-22.
+Our goal is to have two new initial teacher candidates participate in our English as a Second Language Learner Certificate program in 2022-23.

 - 3. Did your program meet the goal?

 - Yes

 - No

 - 4. Description of strategies used to achieve goal, if applicable:

-- 5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable: